 - Invite people to share directly.
 Reach out to other websites by email or through social media.
 This method is more time consuming and may not always get results, but many websites are successful this way.
 Start with others in the same industry you already have a relationship with and go from there.

 - Social media links count too, so be sure to share on your own personal and business profiles.
 Encourage others to share by using an engaging tagline instead of posting only a link by itself.

 - Write guest posts.
 Many blogs are happy to have guest writers and will link back to your website in exchange for providing the article.

 - Use a press release service.
 Integrate links into your press releases as well, then distribute them online.
-Paid services like PR Web will give you the most exposure, but there's a few free ones out there that it doesn't hurt to try too.
+Paid services like PR Web will give you the most exposure, but there are a few free ones out there that it doesn’t hurt to try too.